2AA4-W23/a4-urbanism-Mazen1004/README.md

 - Cities cannot be generated in valleys or mountains, hence generating cities with elevation attribute will result in no cities being generated.

 Lakes Assumptions
-- Cities cannot be generated on lakes and roads avoid lake tiles all together going around them
+- Cities cannot be generated on lakes.
+Roads avoid lake tiles all together going around them

 Biomes Assumptions
 - Cities and roads can be generated over different biomes, refer to example islands to generate such cities